IbrahimT04/Block-Shooter/README.md

-# Complete Basic FPS
+# Block Shooter

-Welcome to **Complete Basic FPS**, a classic, old-school first-person shooter game developed using raycasting technology.
+Welcome to **Block Shooter**, a classic, old-school first-person shooter game developed using raycasting technology.
 This repository showcases a basic FPS without textures, delivering a retro feel reminiscent of early FPS games.
 Below, you will find details on the core features, algorithms used, and the updates implemented in this project.

 ---